HUPO-PSI/mzQuantML/examples/version1.0-rc3/MS1Label/README-MS1Label.txt

 This folder contains two SILAC mzQuantML example files.
 One is from OpenMS: [oms-data-silacanalyzer.mzq].
-ACTION: Mathias to upload The other is from MaxQuant: [FileName].
-ACTION: Da to upload
+The other is from MaxQuant: [maxquant-silac.mzq].